The Journal of Cell Biology

 Vacuole inheritance in yeast involves the for- mation of tubular and vesicular “segregation struc- tures” which migrate into the bud and fuse there to es- tablish the daughter cell vacuole.
 Vacuole fusion has been reconstituted in vitro and may be used as a model for an NSF-dependent reaction of priming, docking, and fusion.
 We have developed biochemical and micro- scopic assays for the docking step of in vitro vacuole fusion and characterized its requirements.
 The vacu- oles must be primed for docking by the action of Sec17p ( a -SNAP) and Sec18p (NSF).
 Priming is neces- sary for both fusion partners.
 It produces a labile state which requires rapid docking in order to lead produc- tively to fusion.
 In addition to Sec17p/Sec18p, docking requires the activity of the Ras-like GTPase Ypt7p.
 Un- like Sec17p/Sec18p, which must act before docking, Ypt7p is directly involved in the docking process itself.

 Mayer, Andreas and Wickner, William, "Docking of Yeast Vacuoles is Catalyzed by the Ras-like GTPase Ypt7p after Symmetric Priming by Sec18p (NSF)" (1997).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 2654.